atgreen/red-light-green-light/README.md

 Red Light Green Light will also do it's best to interpret variations of said standards, as in the example above (`2019-04-01 9:00`).

-If a date is provided but no time, then it is interpreted to mean just after midnight at the start of the day.
+If a date is provided but no time, then it is interpreted as just after midnight at the start of the day.

 JSON matchmaking expressions cannot span more than one line of text.